MoofiApp/moofi-api/readme.md

 - **vaultApr** - Yearly rewards in USD divided by total staked in USD.
 - **compoundingsPerYear** - The estimated compounding events.
 This is an internal field and references the value used within the calculation for this project.
-- **beefyPerformanceFee** - The flat Beefy performance fee included in the calculation.
-This is an internal field for reference.
-- **vaultApy** - The vaultApr compounded, using compoundingsPerYear and beefyPerformanceFee in the calculation.
+- **vaultApy** - The vaultApr compounded, using compoundingsPerYear and moofiPerformanceFee in the calculation.
 - **lpFee** - The Liquidity Provider (LP) fee per trade.
 This is an internal field for reference.
 - **tradingApr** - Annual interest from trading fees, not compounded.
 - **totalApy** - The known Total APY.
 Where fields are available to calculate the Total APY including trading fees, this is calculated.
 The final calculation is totalApy = (1 + vaultApr) \* (1 + (compounded tradingApr)) - 1.